-If you comply with all the conditions of release If you do not keep to the conditions of your release If you are given permission to stay in the UK or are removed from the UK Your financial supporter will not have to give money to the Tribunal or to Home Office.
+If you comply with all If you do not keep to If you are given permission to the conditions of the conditions of your stay in the UK or are removed release release from the UK Your financial supporter will not have to give money to the Tribunal or to Home Office.
 The Home Office or the Tribunal will take steps to recover money from your financial supporter.
 Your financial supporter's responsibility ends and they are no longer at risk of losing money.